facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Color Stops and Hints

 Color stops are the position where the transition to and from a color starts and ends.
-By default, color stops are evenly distributed between 0 - 1, but if desired, these color stops can be shifted.
+By default, color stops are evenly distributed within the domain of [0, 1], but if desired, these color stops can be shifted.

 To specify color stops, simply wrap a color in a `coloraide.stop` object and specify the stop position.
 Stop positions will then cause the transition of the targeted color to be moved.